 Prior to Catholic Medical Center he was chief operating officer of Memorial Hospital of Salem County, N.J., part of the for-profit health system of Community Health Systems.
 Ericson has a master’s of business administration from Widener University in Chester, Penn., and his bachelor’s in economics from Rutgers University, Camden, N.J.
 He is a fellow in the American College of Healthcare Executives and a veteran of the United States Air Force, Medical Service Corps.

-Vice President, Planning & Strategic Support
+Vice President, Strategic Planning & Performance Measurement

 Vice President, Community Engagement

 Kerry Freiberg was named vice president of Community Engagement in May 2013.
 In this role, Kerry leads community engagement and benefit activities for all entities in the Froedtert Health system.
-She also continues to serve as executive director of the Community Memorial Hospital Foundation.

 Kerry’s responsibilities include engaging Froedtert Health and Froedtert & the Medical College of Wisconsin in the communities it serves, including underserved and underinsured populations.
 She works with non-profit organizations, community liaisons, civic organizations as well as government, chambers of commerce and other leaders and organizations to create meaningful partnerships to position Froedtert as an active and important partner in all of the communities it serves.